 Students who are pursuing a bachelor's degree outside of the College of Business may obtain a second degree of Bachelor of Arts in Business Administration or Bachelor of Arts in Hospitality Business Management by completing the following additional requirements:

-- Complete the business certification requirements listed above and apply for certification.
+- Complete the admission to the major requirements listed above and apply to be admitted.

 - Complete all college and major requirements, including two Writing in the Major [M] courses per major, and the International Experience Requirements listed above.